JesseGuerrero/Old-Thesis-Template/Adversarial Learning/README.md

-# Adverserial learning against synthetic text detection
+# Adversarial learning against synthetic text detection
 Detectors have general limitations to commonly found human errors which can be taken and added to synthetic text.
 With a simple layer of manipulation synthetic text can be mistaken for human...
 -Attacks on detectors